parallella/pal/README.md

 PAL: The Parallel Architectures Library
 ========================================

-The Parallel Architectures Library (PAL) is a free and open-source libary written in C designed for minimalist processor architectures .
-The initial target for the libary is the Epiphany, but the library should be applicable to a wide range of chips and architectures.
+The Parallel Architectures Library (PAL) is a free and open-source C-libary written for tiny programmable CPUs that can be found in embedded applications and massively parallel processor architectures.

+PAL does not answer the question "how to do parallel programming", but does provide an efficient abstraction layer that simplifies the creation of highly parallel programming frameworks and applications.

-## Design criteria
+## Design goals
-* Fast  (..when data and program fits in local cache/SRAM)
+* Fast (assumes program and data resides in local cache/scratchpad)
 * Open (permissive open source license)
-* Dense (to fit as much as possible into 32KB of local memory)
+* Small (because every bit counts for embedded processors)
 * Scalable (should lend itself to vector and task parallelism)
 * Portable (should be useful for different ISAs, with and without vector extensions, 32/64 bit)

-To meet all of these goals, we had to adhere to the garbage in garbage out philosophy.
+To meet all of these goals, we have to take some liberties with respect to error checking and safety.
+The overriding philophy is "garbage in garbage out".
+The responsibility on proper usage gets pushed up by one layer.
-Examples of such tradeoffs include limiting the range, cutting out corner cases, and doing away with error checking.

 ## Components
 ``` c